Zenamine/docs/pages/cloud/vps/configuring-ip-aliasing/guide.en-ca.md

 > [!primary]
 >
-Note that then names of the network interfaces in our example may differ from your own.
+Note that the names of the network interfaces in our example may differ from your own.
 Please substitute your own interfaces.
 >

 ```sh